 - Take breaks.
 When we play video games, you don’t even notice how fast time flies by.
 That is why it is recommended to take frequent breaks, so you don’t get a headache or get sick.

 - Close your eyes when the camera is not controlled by head movements.
-Sounds silly but it truly might help since motion sickness is eventually tied to misunderstanding between body and brain.
-Body thinks you are moving, and your brain doesn’t.
+Sounds silly but it truly might help since motion sickness is eventually tied to a misunderstanding between body and brain.
+The body thinks you are moving, and your brain doesn’t.

 - Don’t play games that make you sick.
-Obvious one, but since it does depend on how well the game was optimized for VR, blame can be put on developers to some degree.
+An obvious one, but since it does depend on how well the game was optimized for VR, blame can be put on developers to some degree.
 Choosing the right games to play might help.

-- Make sure the Oculus Rift is correctly calibrated for your eyes.
+- Make sure the VR headset is correctly calibrated for your eyes.
 When you play games, you might get blurriness and you don’t know how to fix it.
 That is probably due to your IPD being too narrow or too wide and isn’t calibrated accordingly.
 That can also be a reason that gives you headaches, and in the end, motion sickness.

 - Eat or drink products containing ginger.
 It has been used as a treatment for motion sickness for centuries.
-Although it does not work for everyone, people have been using it with high success rate.
+Take 10-15 grams of candied ginger an hour before your VR session.
+Although it does not work for everyone, people have been using it with a high success rate.
 You can read more about it here.

-- Avoid moving backwards and strafing.
-If it’s a fast paced game like FPS shooters, it is quite usual for you to want to use strafing to avoid bullets hitting you.
-With Oculus Rift however, it might induce sickness.
+- Avoid moving backward and strafing.
+If it’s a fast-paced game like FPS shooters, it is quite usual for you to want to use strafing to avoid bullets hitting you.
+With VR, however, it might induce sickness.
 Be careful with that.

 - Get drunk.
-Weird option but some people have reported it doing wonders.
-Just before putting on the Oculus Rift headset, don’t forget to consume a couple of beers, and you are ready to enter virtual reality.
+Weird option but some people have reported it to do wonders.
+Just before putting on the VR headset, don’t forget to consume a couple of beers, and you are ready to enter virtual reality.

 - Buy a better computer.
 Getting a bad frame rate can also make you easily sick, and if you get yourself a beefy computer, nausea can be reduced.

-- Updated on 04.01.2016 Try downloading some files.
-Check out these 2 reddit posts (one and two).
-Apparently this newly discovered method reduces motion sickness by a lot, but can break immersion to some degree.
+- Try downloading some files.
+Check out these 2 Reddit posts (one and two).
+Apparently, this newly-discovered method reduces motion sickness by a lot but can break immersion to some degree.
 This technique is being studied for improvements.
 Will keep you updated on Rift Info!